FAQ

 What is the Quarry (Colorado Stone Quarries) business phone number?
 970-874-6118 or 970-963-1275

-Who owns the Quarry Road (County Road 3)?This is a Gunnison County public road.
-The right-of-way is 60 feet, 30 feet to either side of center line.
+Who owns the Quarry Road (County Road 3C)?
+This is a Gunnison County public road.
+According to the United States Forest Service (see image on this page) the Quarry Road right-of-way is 60 feet, 30 feet to either side of center line.
 While the road is owned by the County, Colorado Stone Quarries maintains it.
-By law, the road can be closed for various reasons (like any other public or private road).
+By law, the road may be closed for various reasons (as is the case with any other public or private road).
 Natural hazards such as excessive avalanche danger can instigate road closures, as will blockage of the road by accidents, avalanches, or rockslides.

 Is driving the road dangerous because of the mine trucks, or other drivers?
 If you drive with caution and memorize pull-outs on this steep, mostly one-lane road, you can drive safely.
 A large, heavily loaded “hill truck” hauls huge loads of marble blocks down the road.
-The hill truck is a semi tractor and lowboy trailer rig, it is long and wide.
+The hill truck is a semi tractor and lowboy trailer rig — it is long and wide.
 Encountering the hill truck on a narrow section of the road is difficult.
 To avoid, you can stop at the quarry office at the beginning of the road and inquire as to the location of the truck.
 A pilot car precedes each run of the hill truck.
 If you encounter the pilot car, you’ll be asked to pull aside and wait for the truck to pass.
 If you value your life, please do so.

 If you encounter another driver, Colorado law dictates the uphill vehicle has the right-of-way.
 The stone trucks are excepted from this rule.
 In actuality, other than the stone truck, the normal procedure is for the driver with the best access to a pullout to pull over and stop.
 In all cases, avoid coming too close to the outside edge of the dirt road, which can collapse.